 Southwest Sweet Potato Breakfast Skillet

-Easy and delicious southwest sweet potato breakfast skillet!
-Perfect for breakfast or dinner, with spiced sweet potatoes, eggs and fresh cilantro for serving!
-On the table in 40 minutes or less.
+Easy and delicious, this southwest sweet potato breakfast skillet is perfect for breakfast or dinner!
+With spiced sweet potatoes, eggs and fresh cilantro, you can have it on the table in 40 minutes or less.
 Gluten free and vegetarian with dairy free option.

 Let me introduce you to my new favorite weekend breakfast.